blepfx/pugl-rs/README.md

 # pugl-sys
-`pugl-sys` is a minimal zero-dependency bindings generator and a build script for [pugl](https://github.com/lv2/pugl), a minimal portability layer for GUIs which is suitable for use in plugins and applications.
+`pugl-sys` is a minimal bindings generator and a build script for linking [pugl](https://github.com/lv2/pugl), a minimal portability layer for GUIs which is suitable for use in plugins and applications.

 > The bindings are not yet thoroughly tested!
 Use at your own risk!